Ellivers/wt-docs/docs/brush_tool/usage.md

 ## Brush Options
 Each brush has different options that appear in the menu.
 Some **common brush options** are:
 #
 * ­<MCFont color="green">[Update Block]</MCFont> - `On` or `Off`.
 Updates the [process block](../technical/processes) each time the brush is used.
-This can provide a small speed boost to your brush usage, but you probably want this enabled if you don't want to keep track of what block is currently being stored.
+Disabling this can provide a small speed boost to your brush usage, but you probably want this enabled if you don't want to keep track of what block is currently being stored.
 * ­<MCFont color="blue">[Placement]</MCFont> - `In Block` or `On Block`.
 Decides what block the brush should start from; inside the targeted block or on the targeted block.
 Here's an image to help explain:<br></br>
   ![[The two brush placement options]](img/placement_explanation.png)
 * ­<MCFont color="dark_purple">[Flat]</MCFont> - `On` or `Off`.
 Toggles placing blocks in a flat square area instead of a cubic one.
 When this option is on, the <MCFont color="gold">Axis</MCFont> option also appears.